tomcur/phone-camera-upload/README.md

 # phone-camera-upload
-This script recompresses and uploads synced pictures and videos from my Phone to a WebDAV server.
+This script recompresses and uploads synced pictures and videos from my phone to a remote.

+Currently supported remotes:
+- WebDAV servers;
+- local directories.

 Pictures are recompressed to medium quality using the SmallFry JPEG optimizer from [jpeg-archive](https://github.com/danielgtaylor/jpeg-archive).